 The Ultimate Travel Guide to Alicante, Spain

-A colorful old town, world-class museums and very fine restaurants add to the many attractions of Alicante, a destination often overlooked for the more famous and nearby Valencia.
+A colorful old town, world-class museums, and very fine restaurants add to Alicante’s many attractions, a destination often overlooked for the more famous and nearby Valencia.
 If you can’t make it for San Juan, plan two days to explore this typically Spanish city and enjoy a day trip to the pirate island of Tabarca from Alicante’s lively port.

-In this Alicante Travel Guide Blog, we listed some tips on how you can do your own DIY Day trip to Alicante, Spain.
-We also included Alicante Itinerary, Things to do and see, how to get there and more.
+In this Alicante Travel Guide Blog, we listed some tips on making your own DIY Day trip to Alicante, Spain.
+We also included Alicante Itinerary, Things to do and see, how to get there, and more.

 Best time to visit